The head gasket on your car is nothing but

 The cylinder head gasket or seal lies under the cylinder head assembly.
 The material used for the same can range from metal to a material that will crush after the installation of cylinder head bolts and torque.
 Every now and then, both materials are used in the construction of the cylinder head gasket.

-This gasket must consist and resist combustion pressures and temperatures.
+This gasket must resist combustion pressures and temperatures.
 Often, you may look for breaks between two cylinders or a break where an oil or coolant port seal has cracked.

 Part 3 – Scrutinise the Cylinder Head Assembly